 FAMILY: First and foremost, I’m a husband to Linda (m.90) and father of daughter, Sydney (b.97) and son, Josh (b.99).
 They are my “happy place” and should there be a conflict of any kind between any of them and pretty much anything else, I choose them.

-TRAINING: My academic journey included completing a B.A. in Psychology (’87) from Concordia University (Montreal, PQ), a M.A. in Counseling (’91’) from the University of Ottawa (Ottawa, ON), a M.A. in Christian Leadership (’97) from the Graduate School of Theology at Fuller Seminary (Pasadena, CA), and a PhD in Marriage and Family Therapy (’04) from the Graduate School of Psychology at Fuller Seminary (Pasadena, CA).
+TRAINING: My academic journey included completing a B.A.
+Specialization in Psychology & Minor in Education (’87) from Concordia University (Montreal, PQ), a Diploma in Religious Studies (89′) from University of Ottawa (Ottawa, ON), a M.A. in Counseling (’91’) from the University of Ottawa (Ottawa, ON), a M.A. in Christian Leadership (’97) from the Graduate School of Theology at Fuller Seminary (Pasadena, CA), and a PhD in Marriage and Family Therapy (’04) from the Graduate School of Psychology at Fuller Seminary (Pasadena, CA).
 I also worked as an adjunct professor at the Calgary extension of Vanguard College (’99-’04) where I co-designed and taught the curriculum for the four-year Counseling Major.